-With Semafone’s Cardprotect, you can eliminate inefficient compliance efforts and call recording measures by descoping the call centre (or, reducing the number of required applicable controls).
+With Semafone’s Cardprotect, you can eliminate inefficient compliance efforts and call recording measures by descoping the call center (or, reducing the number of required applicable controls).
 With Cardprotect Relay+, you can achieve a PCI DSS compliant omnichannel payment strategy by allowing your customers to make payments over whatever digital engagement method they prefer, whether that’s email, SMS, webchat, or any other channel.
 Cardprotect removes sensitive card data from the business infrastructure, dramatically reducing PCI DSS compliance costs and risks associated with fraud and allowing your enterprise to focus on business as usual.

 Semafone offers a patented technology to achieve this: removing the agent, their desktop and the wider IT and telephony systems from any contact with card data.